 There are numerous ways to finance a fix and flip and there are just as many ways to save money while you complete the project.
 How much you will spend is highly dependent on your personal finances, the loan options in your area, and the location of the property.
 Different locations will have highly varied property prices – cities and metro areas are likely to have more expensive real estate markets than more rural or suburban areas.

-The best real estate deals typically involve purchasing a property in a good area that is below its estimated market value, renovating the property, and reselling it a few months later for a profit.
+The best real estate deals typically involve purchasing a property in a good area that is below its general market value, renovating the property, and reselling it a few months later for a profit.
 If you’re a newer real estate investor, it can be difficult to know where to start when looking for a property to acquire.
 Some sources of great property deals can be internet listings, foreclosure auctions, wholesales, and referrals from within your personal network.

 It is recommended that new flippers keep their purchase cost low by purchasing houses that are on the lower end of the market.
 The old real estate saying states that you should look for the worst house on the best street, and this still holds true today.
 Try to find a diamond in the rough that you are confident you can turn into a real gem.